 There is another way

 After all my searching, learning, trying and seeking I found my way back to myself and to the things I loved as a child: my relationship with nature, my curiosity to understand the seen and unseen world and the practice of art.
-These resources remind me of who I am and inspire and ignite my creativity, bringing me back into a relationship with how and why I create, centering me in my body, heart and mind, allowing me to care for my wellbeing and giving me tools to communicate with the world: teaching me be the change that I want to see.
+These resources remind me of who I am and inspire and ignite my creativity, bringing me back into a relationship with how and why I create, centering me in my body, heart and mind, allowing me to care for my well-being and giving me tools to communicate with the world: teaching me to be the change that I want to see.